Call for Papers

 All papers need to be written in American English.
 There will be full papers and short papers.
 Full papers should be no longer than 12 pages, including bibliography and well-marked appendices.
 Short papers should be 4 to 6 pages long.
 Any submission needs to be explicitly marked as “full paper” or “short paper”.

 All paper submissions must contain title, a short abstract, and a list of keywords.
 All submissions will be subjected to a thorough double blind review by at least three reviewers.
 Submitted papers shall be anonymised and all author names, affiliations, acknowledgements, and obvious traceable references should be eliminated to be eligible for the review process.

-Paper submission will be done via this link to EasyChair (to be opened soon).
+Paper submission will be done via this link to EasyChair.
 The submitted paper (in PDF or PostScript format) must be formatted using the template offered by Springer LNCS and be compliant with Springer’s guidelines for authors.

 ›› Deadline for full-text submission: 30 April 2018 at 23:59 CET

 In order to be included in the CRITIS 2018 proceedings, accepted papers (full and short) must be presented at the conference; at least one author of each accepted paper must register to the conference by the early date indicated by the organisers.